This post may contain affiliate links and ads. Read our disclosure policy here.

 We used a convertible car seat for Landon both times.
 Our drivers were friendly and personable.
 They were knowledgeable with the car seats, both offering them to us and happy to install them when we said yes.
 I loved the universal phone charger and used it both times!

-Was it worth $25 per ride?
+Was it worth the cost?
 I think this is a really personal decision based on many factors.
 We loathe the Disney buses (some of you know the story, but let’s just say the last time we were on a Disney bus, we were thrown up on.
 And one of us then came down with the stomach bug of all stomach bugs during our drive home to Pennsylvania.
 The rest of the family caught the bug within days.
 We are very scarred when it comes to Disney buses and make no apologies.
 LOL).
-Monorail, water ferry, both fine but very time consuming.
+Monorail, sky liner, water ferry, both fine but very time consuming.

 We were going to Animal Kingdom from Fort Wilderness.
-We had 3 options for transportation: drive our car, take a bus (NOPE) or use Uber/Lyft/Taxi.
+There were 3 options for transportation: drive our car, take a bus (NOPE) or use Uber/Lyft/Taxi.
 We thought the Minnie Van service was well worth the cost when traveling to a further-from-us Park such as Animal Kingdom.
 Would we take it to Magic Kingdom from the Fort?
 Probably not.

 We loved the fact that they had car seats and that they could pickup/drop off right at our campsite.

 This is not a ride sharing program.
 There are no stops to pick up more passengers.
 You request your van and it picks up only your party and drives you to your destination before picking up someone else.

 It will be interesting to see what happens to the Minnie Van Lyft Service.
 Will Disney expand its coverage to all resorts or keep it as a deluxe-resort perk?
 Will Disney eventually restrict traditional Uber and Lyft (non Minnie Van) drivers from their Parks, forcing users into the Minnie Van service?
 Only time will tell.